logux/docs/2-starting/2-creating-proxy.md

 To stop the server press `Command`+`.` on Mac OS X and `Ctrl`+`C` on Linux and Windows.

-The proxy will send user’s authentication request, Logux subscriptions and actions to `http://localhost:3000/logux`.
-Your back-end can send actions to the client by sending HTTP request to `http://localhost:31338`.
+The proxy will send the user’s authentication request, Logux subscriptions, and actions to `http://localhost:3000/logux`.
+Your back-end can send actions to the client by sending an HTTP request to `http://localhost:31338`.

 [Install Node.js]: https://nodejs.org/en/download/package-manager/

 ## Back-end Server

-Now we need prepare back-end to receive requests from Logux proxy server.
+Now we need to prepare back-end to receive requests from Logux proxy server.

 <details><summary><b>Ruby on Rails server</b></summary>